Multi-Agent Coordination via Multi-Level Communication: Introduction

 \section{Introduction}

-The partial observability and stochasticity inherent to the nature of multi-agent systems can easily impede the cooperation among agents and lead to catastrophic miscoordination \citep{DBLP:conf/nips/DingHL20}.
-Communication has been exploited to help agents obtain extra information during both training and execution to mitigate such problems \citep{foerster2016learning,sukhbaatar2016learning,peng2017multiagent}.
-Specifically, agents can share their information with others via a trainable communication channel.

-Centralized training with decentralized execution (CTDE) is a popular learning paradigm in cooperative multi-agent reinforcement learning (MARL).
+Centralized training with decentralized execution (CTDE) \citep{lowe2017multi} is a popular learning paradigm in cooperative multi-agent reinforcement learning (MARL).
 Although the centralized value function can be learned to evaluate the joint policy of agents, the decentralized policies of agents are essentially independent.
 Therefore, a coordination problem arises.
 That is, agents may make sub-optimal actions by mistakenly assuming others' actions when there exist multiple optimal joint actions \citep{busoniu2008comprehensive}.
-Communication allows agents to obtain information about others to avoid miscoordination.
+Communication allows agents to obtain information about others to avoid miscoordination~\citep{jiang2024settling}.
 However, most existing work only focuses on communicating messages, \eg the information of agents' current observation or historical trajectory \citep{jiang2018learning,singh2019individualized,das2019tarmac,DBLP:conf/nips/DingHL20}.
 It is impossible for an agent to acquire other's actions before making decisions since the game model is usually synchronous, \textit{i.e.}, agents make decisions and execute actions simultaneously.
-Recently, intention or imagination, depicted by a combination of predicted actions and observations of many future steps, has been proposed as part of messages \citep{kim2021communication,pretorius2021learning}.
-However, circular dependencies can still occur, so it may be hard to coordinate decision-making under synchronous settings.